It's About Engagement Faculty Learning Communities

 - Upload the required PDF document (combined cover sheet and Letter of Understanding).
 (Please use DocuSign to obtain electronic signatures on university documents.)

 - Click “Submit” and when you are ready to submit your application.

-You will receive an e-mail confirmation of receipt within 24 hours.
-If you do not receive the confirmation e-mail, you should immediately contact CETL in case there was an “electronic glitch.”
+You will receive an e-mail confirmation upon successful submission.
+If you do not receive the confirmation e-mail, please contact CETL at firstname.lastname@example.org.

 Back to Faculty Funding